yanicksenn/unity-pools/README.md

 # Unity-Pools

-Unity3d package allowing to pool frequently created and destroyed objects.
+Unity3d package allowing to pool frequently used GameObjects.

 Feedback is welcome.